kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## Awards

+* Travel grant recipient to SIGCOMM 2022 in Amsterdam, Netherlands
-*	Recipient of the *Gary C Reynolds Scholarship* @UC San Diego for exceptional promise in making future contributions in the field of Math-Computer Science (2021)
+*	Recipient of the *Gary C Reynolds Scholarship* @UC San Diego for exceptional promise in making future contributions in the field of Math-Computer Science (2021-22)
-*	Warren College Honors Society (2020-Present)
+*	Warren College Honors Society (Undergrad)
-*	Provost Honors (2020-Present)
+*	Provost Honors (Undergrad)
+* Torrey Pines High School Math Department Recognition Award for Achievement, Dedication, and Excellence (awarded to 4 students out of the 2020 senior year class of about 650 students)
+* Torrey Pines High School English Department Recognition Award for Achievement, Dedication, and Excellence (awarded to 4 students out of the 2020 senior year class of about 650 students)
+* Torrey Pines High School Falcon Alumni Scholar (awarded to 2 students out of the 2020 senior year class of about 650 students)

 * * *
 ## Teaching